intellifi-nl/webapi-doc/README.md

 Spots
 -----

-The Intellifi Spots form the eyes and the ears of the server logic.
+The Intellifi Spot devices form the eyes and the ears of the server logic.
 They generate events for every item that is detected.
 By doing so they 'implement' the earlier described [zone](#zone) abstraction.

 Every spot has it's own representation inside the spots resource.
 This allows you to see and monitor the current status of a spot.
 You can also configure the location that the spot reports it's detections to.